-But since then, we have started using the classic edition to collect stamps and stamp sets in our passport about a year ago.
+But we started using the classic edition to collect stamps and stamp sets in our passport in 2021.

 However, we have quickly outgrown this edition because we frequently visit the national parks.

-So we have just upgraded to the explorer edition and look forward to many more years of exploring our national parks.
+So we have just upgraded to the explorer edition at the end of 2022 and look forward to many more years of exploring our national parks.